-Nothing seems as simple to do as a push-up: drop down to the floor and just do it.
-But what if you are a beginner and can’t?
+Doing push-ups for beginners seems simple: drop to the floor and just do them.
+But what if you are a complete newbie and can’t?
 Here is my solution that works for just about everyone!

-It all depends on picking you up where you stand (or, in that case, want to drop to the floor from).
+It all depends on picking you up where you stand (or, in this case, want to drop to the floor from).

-Because when you never worked out, are generally out of shape, overweight or need to build your basic strength, push-ups can be a daunting task and we have to adjust the difficulty to your level of ability.
+When you never worked out, are out of shape, overweight and need to build your basic strength, push-ups are difficult.
+We have to adjust the them to your level of ability.

-That’s why I put together this video.
-It discusses what and what not to do when you start this exercise and shows you a push-up program you can do at home that takes you from wall push-ups to wide push-ups:
+My push-ups for beginners video discusses how to start the exercise and shows you a push-up program you can do at home.
+It takes you all the way from those very easy wall push-ups to difficult wide push-ups:

 Beyond Beginner Push-Ups